alintulu/Run3ScoutingHbb/README.md

 ### Converting the hist histogram to ROOT histogram

 In order to input the histogram to Combine, the hist histogram needs to be converted to a ROOT histogram.
 To do so, use the following notebook: [notebooks/roothist.ipynb](notebooks/roothist.ipynb).

+# Open items

+#### The following items should be addressed:

+1. Run 2 JES and JER SF and SF associated uncertanities are applied [here](https://github.com/alintulu/Run3ScoutingHbb/blob/main/processors/correction.py#L83-L88).
+These were added to provide an estimate of the JES and JER systematics, however, they should be exchanged for Run 3 (preferably scouting specific) SFs.
+2. MET corrections for data are provided by Connor Houghton, and are applied [here](https://github.com/alintulu/Run3ScoutingHbb/blob/main/processors/hist.py#L184-L189).
+Corrections for MC should also be applied (my understanding is that Connor is working on this).
+In additon, only 2022 corrections exist at the moment so they are applied also for data recorded in 2023.
+When 2023 corrections exist, makes sure to add them.

+#### The following items could be addressed (but are not necessary to my knowledge):

+1. If an AK4 jet flavour tagger exist, one may add the following selection: veto any event with a b-tagged AK4 jet in the opposite hemisphere of the signal candidate jet.
+This rejects TTbar contamination.
+An idea of how it might be implemented can be found [here](https://github.com/jennetd/hbb-coffea/blob/master/boostedhiggs/vbfprocessor.py#L278-L280).
+2. If scouting taus exist, reject events with taus in the same way as events with muons or electrons are rejected [here](https://github.com/alintulu/Run3ScoutingHbb/blob/main/processors/hist.py#L218).